Once You’ve Recorded Your Song, What Next? A Music Business Plan!

 So there you have it, the minimum steps you should be taking when releasing each new single.
-Of course, there are other details I couldn’t fit into this article.
-So if you want to know the ins and outs of learning to release and promote your singles (as well as albums and anything else), check out the IMA Music Business Academy in the ‘Advanced Courses‘ section of this website.
+Of course, there are other details I couldn't fit into this article.
+So if you want to know the ins and outs of learning to release and promote your singles (as well as albums and anything else), check out my training in the ‘Advanced Courses‘ section of this website.
 That will give you a lot more of a full on plan to follow.

 P.S.
 Remember though, none of what you've learned will matter if you don't know how to get your music out there and earn from it.
 Want to learn how to do that?
 Then get our free ‘5 Steps To Profitable Youtube Music Career' ebook emailed directly to you!

 Love the information her love it love it love it.
 Its all I need this website I will apply these skills and please remind you to refer you when I get bigger because it has to happen.